 Resistance (or strength) training is any exercise that uses some kind of resistance to strengthen and build muscle.

-You can do a resistance training workout just about ANYWHERE: their versatility reaches from the gym to the comfort of your very own home, and either way, I’ve got your covered: my Lioness program was designed for you to use at your local gym, and my newest program, Home Workout Domination, will turn your home INTO your gym so you can save time while getting FIT!
+You can do a resistance training workout just about ANYWHERE: their versatility reaches from the gym to the comfort of your very own home, and either way, I’ve got your covered: my Lioness program was designed for you to use at your local gym while Home Workout Domination will turn your home INTO your gym so you can save time while getting FIT.

 Lots of options means no excuses!